 First time parents (new and expecting) are required to attend a baptismal preparation session.
 You can set up this session by contacting Fr.
 Matthew directly.
 In this session we discuss living out discipleship through our baptismal call.
 We also focus on the Rite of Baptism and lay out the process for scheduling a baptism in our parish.
 If you have any questions, please contact the parish office at (920) 867-2179.

 “Is any among you sick?
 Let him call the presbyters of the Church, and let them pray over him, anointing him with oil in the name of the Lord; and the prayer of faith will save the sick man, and the Lord will raise him up; and if he has committed sins, he will be forgiven” (James 5:14-15).

 The Sacrament of Anointing of the Sick gives special grace and comfort to those experiencing the difficulties inherent in grave illness or advancement of years.
 Each time someone falls seriously ill, he or she is encouraged to receive this sacrament, and he or she may receive it again each time the illness worsens.
 The strength and peace of the Lord that may be received in this sacrament helps the ill to be united to Christ during their trials.

 If you or someone you love is in need of the grace of the Sacrament of Anointing, please contact Fr.
-Matthew directly, or in the case of emergency only, please reach him on his phone.
+Kris directly, or in the case of emergency only, please reach him on his phone.
 Fr.
-Matthew will also do anointings after Masses, as needed.
+Kris will also do anointings after Masses, as needed.